SAP-archive/kyma-runtime-virtual-event/exercises/02/readme.md

-# Run Project "Kyma" on a hyperscaler
+# Run Project "Kyma" on a Hyperscaler

 **This enablement content is for Devtoberfest Week 7: 05 October → 09 October 2020.**